Call us today! 416-636-6071

 Looks simple?
 Not so fast.
 There are many conditions under which the court may not convict a driver of careless driving.
 Here are some of them:

-Due care and attention
+Due Care and Attention

-Conduct of the driver
+Conduct of the Driver

-Further (and this is important), to get convicted of careless driving, the driver’s conduct must be of certain nature.
+Further (and this is important), to get convicted of careless driving, the driver’s conduct must be of a certain nature.
 It must represent a breach of duty to the public and deserve punishment.
 This element must be present even if the driver’s conduct falls below the standard of a reasonable person.

 Testimonials